crrush7/ukbioprepr/README.md

 ## Data Product Information

 The `ukbioprepr` package provides access to several classes of data products.
+All data products are available at 1 km resolution.

 ### Soil Properties

 All soil properties are available at a range of depths: 0-5 cm, 5-15 cm, 15-30 cm, 30-60 cm, 60-100 cm, 100-200 cm, except for Organic Carbon Stocks (ocs) which is available only at 0-3 cm depth.
+Soil property codes correspond to names of properties in either raster layers or outputted data frames.

 | Code     | Description                                    |
 |----------|------------------------------------------------|